Actively Recruiting

 You will not qualify if you...

-• Current psychotic episode as assessed with M.I.N.I.
+• Current psychotic episode assessed by M.I.N.I.

-• Current use of antibiotics.
+• Current use of antibiotics

-• Pre-existing eye or skin disorders such as retinitis pigmentosa, porphyria, chronic actinic dermatitis, or sun-induced urticaria.
+• Pre-existing eye or skin disorders such as retinitis pigmentosa, porphyria, chronic actinic dermatitis, or sun-induced urticaria

-• Night shift work in the last three months.
+• Night shift work in the last three months

-• Retinal blindness, severe cataract, or glaucoma.
+• Retinal blindness, severe cataract, or glaucoma

-• Light-induced migraine or epilepsy.
+• History of light-induced migraine or epilepsy

 AI-Screening